Kevin109/embedded-sbc-subsite/content/posts/embedded-sbc-intro.md

 **Conclusion:**
 Embedded SBCs are a cornerstone of modern embedded system design, offering a reliable, customizable, and scalable foundation for a vast range of applications.
 As industries continue to embrace IoT, AI, and edge computing, mastering embedded SBC selection and integration will be a valuable skill for engineers and product developers alike.

+🔗 For further resources and curated references on SBCs and display solutions, visit our [official resource hub](https://linktr.ee/rocktech1).